Menu

 Septic systems play a crucial role in managing waste for buildings without municipal lines.
 This is particularly true in the city outskirts or suburbs, where public sanitation is not available.
 While septic tanks are designed to function efficiently with minimal care, they require care and attention to remain in top shape for years to come.
 At Septic Blue, we understand the intricacies of different systems and devise tailored care plans to address the specific needs of property owners.
 If you have a septic system inspection scheduled, here are the costly mistakes to avoid.

 As mentioned, septic systems can function optimally for many years without showing signs of deterioration.
 However, solid waste can build up over time in the tank, preventing wastewater flow and clogging the system.
-According to septic service providers, pumping should be done every 3 to 5 years to maintain safe effluent levels.
+According to septic service providers in Lakeland, FL, pumping should be done every 3 to 5 years to maintain safe effluent levels.
 However, this can vary depending on the household size, tank size, and water usage.
 Large households or properties with older systems may need more frequent septic pumping sessions.

 Septic systems handle human waste and toilet paper.
 Unfortunately, homeowners with onsite tanks think their units are indestructible, flushing different items down the toilet, from grease and baby wipes to feminine products.
 These items can cause severe damage over time.
 Even if manufacturers label products “flushable,” don’t flush them down the toilet.
 Before inspecting your system, ensure only human waste ends up in the tank and educate your household members about the items that should go down the toilet.